waittim/ConVIRT-Colab/README.md

 ## Others

+The repository is a Colab implementation of the architecture descibed in the ConVIRT paper: [*Contrastive Learning of Medical Visual Representations from Paired Images and Text*](https://arxiv.org/abs/2010.00747).
+The authors of paper are Yuhao Zhang, Hang Jiang, Yasuhide Miura, Christopher D. Manning, Curtis P. Langlotz.

-Note: This repository was forked and modified from https://github.com/sthalles/SimCLR.
+This repository was originally modified from https://github.com/sthalles/SimCLR.

 References:
 - Yuhao Zhang et al. Contrastive Learning of Medical Visual Representations from Paired Images and Text. https://arxiv.org/pdf/2010.00747.pdf